GhazalADel/Redis-Server/README.md

 # Redis-Server
-It is a simple Implementation of Redis Server in Golang.
+It is a simple Implementation of Redis Server in Golang which capable of handle multiple clients at the same time and handle basic reids commands.

 ## Run
 Clone Project using following command